 One of the largest Taco Bell franchisees has broken ground on building a 3,000-square-foot, two-story model which will feature four drive-thru lanes, dubbed “Taco Bell Defy.”
-Border Foods plans to open the new restaurant design in Brooklyn Park, Minnesota by spring of 2022, according to franchisees and brothers Lee and Jeff Engler.
+Border Foods plans to open the new restaurant design in Brooklyn Park, Minnesota, by spring 2022, according to franchisees and brothers Lee and Jeff Engler.

 Based in New Hope, Minnesota, 35-year franchise partner Border Foods owns and operates more than 200 Taco Bell restaurants and ranks No. 25 on the Franchise Times Restaurant 200.
-Their locations are spread across the Upper Midwest in Minnesota, Illinois, Michigan, South Dakota and Wisconsin.
+Its locations are spread across the Upper Midwest in Minnesota, Illinois, Michigan, South Dakota and Wisconsin.

 Taco Bell Defy is designed to solve the bottleneck issue and “turn-away factor,” where customers see a long line of cars for a drive-thru and turn the car around to eat at another concept.
 Three lanes will be dedicated to mobile or delivery order pickups—which will have digital QR code check-in screens—while the fourth will be a traditional drive-thru.
-Customers will also have the option to order, pay and pickup food from the mobile shelf inside the store, but there won’t be a dining room.
+Customers will also have the option to order, pay and pick up food from the mobile shelf inside the store, but there won’t be a dining room.

 “What’s kinda cool about the idea is that it’s never been done, and it’s never been done because sometimes you only know what you know.
 It took someone from outside the industry to identify the opportunity,” Lee said.
 “We couldn’t have done this on our own.”

 This will mark Border Foods’ 230th restaurant and 82nd new restaurant build.
 Systemwide, Taco Bell has more than 7,400 units.